 On the back, you have a nice heel wrap.
 Again, when you really need to cinch down the boot, this heel wrap is going to cup your heel to make sure that it is placed exactly where it needs to be while you’re hiking.

 Dive deeper into our comprehensive guide on the best running shoes for flat feet.

 There’s a lot going on with the midsole and the outsole.
 You’ve got different materials to provide rugged stability while also giving cushioning and comfort.

 The boot features Salomon’s 4D Advanced Chassis which runs the whole length of the boot.
-There’s a nice cup on the heel.

 There’s light EVA foam which gives cushioning and gives a little bit more comfort as you hike.

 Just throughout the whole boot, you do have a nice fit and nice cushioning in there, especially with the Ortholite sock liner insole.

 The Ortholite is a nice removable insole compared to a lot of other hiking boots.
 It’s really breathable and wicks away sweat easily giving a lot of added comfort.

 On the bottom, you have the Contagrip outsole which gives a lot of stability on rocky terrain or wet terrain.